 Silent Spring Institute researchers often present their ongoing work during invited talks:

-Rudel, R. How are the critical relationships between chemical bioavailability, activity, and adversity established within an AOP in a way that protecgts the most sensitive subpopulations?
+Rudel, R. How are the critical relationships between chemical bioavailability, activity, and adversity established within an AOP in a way that protects the most sensitive subpopulations?
 Adverse Outcome Pathways: From Research to Regulation.
 September 3-4, 2014, Bethesda, MD.
+Presentation

 Dodson, RE.
 Campus-wide Planning and Target Setting Workgroup Panel.
 International Sustainable Campus Network's “Chemicals and Health on Campus” Annual Conference, June 1-4, 2014, Cambridge, MA.